 Who this course is for

 This course is open to all but is particularly aimed at attracting those who may be recent school leavers, and mature adults returning to education.
-It would be beneficial if you possessed one of the following:
+You should possess one of the following:

 – 3 Nationals at level 5 or above, one of which should be English